SURYAVAMSIPSN/Obstacle-Avoidance-Reinforcement-Learning/readme.txt

 It will launch the simulator and environment will start running.

-The trained weights are available in the output folder
+The trained weights are available in the output.rar zip file.

 To train the network again, run main.py --train